 Therefore, the solution is to fix those long-term structural attraction issues.
 This may well take a long time and require huge effort, but it’s the only way to advance into the future with any degree of success.

-Question Three – Rule Out Critical Moments and Neglect
+Question Four – Rule Out Critical Moments and Neglect

 Sometimes you just really screw up and it creates a moment of such negative emotion that it wounds your partner.
 Stuff like you didn’t come to the birth of your kid.
 His best friend died and you went shopping for shoes.
 Anyone hitting anyone for any reason.
 Any cheating (no matter how long ago).
 Public humiliation.
 Anything that would appear to an outside observer to be completely out of line.
 Likewise extreme long term ignoring – whether that’s by video game addiction, long hours at work, or endless travel.